Particular/docs.particular.net/nservicebus/hosting/azure-functions/service-bus.md

 snippet: asb-configure-error-queue

-## Known constraints and limitations
+### Known constraints and limitations

-When using Azure Functions with Azure Service Bus (ASB) the following points must be taken into consideration:

-- There is no support for the `SendsAtomicWithReceive` [transport transaction mode](/transports/transactions.md#transactions-transport-transaction-sends-atomic-with-receive).
-- The Configuration API exposes NServiceBus transport configuration options via the `configuration.Transport` method to allow customization; however, not all of the options will be applicable to execution within Azure Functions.
+The Configuration API exposes NServiceBus transport configuration options via the `configuration.Transport` method to allow customization; however, not all of the options will be applicable to execution within Azure Functions.

 ## Preparing the Azure Service Bus namespace